zio/zio-metrics-legacy/docs/essentials/dropwizard.md

 Also note that the second parameter of `writeJson` is a `filter` of type `Option[String]`. `None` as we used here, means `no filter` and is equivalent to Dropwizard's `MetricFilter.ALL`.
-You can use `DropwizardRegistry.makeFilter` to defines different filters.
+You can use `Registry.makeFilter` to defines different filters.

 ## Histogram